tydy1098/Course-Materials/other/git_github_setup.md

 All feedback is then documented in the commit history, which can be a useful reference if the student wants to look back at the assignment after completion.

 ## Grading Workflow
-* Clone all student assignment repositories to a local computer using our mass clone shell script
+* Clone all student assignment repositories to a local computer using GitHub Classroom mass clone tool

 * Open each student’s assignment (all assignments can be opened simultaneously with a single command on the terminal command-line), and run the code inside of RStudio to ensure reproducibility.
 Add comments, suggestions, or edits within each student’s .R script or .Rmd file and save the altered file.